- Library & Technology

 Art: The Art Librarian has primary responsibility for selecting works on Islamic art and architecture.

-East Asian Languages & Literatures: The Middle Eastern studies collections librarian has primary responsibility for selecting materials relating to Muslims and Islam in East Asia, and may also collaborate with the East Asia collections librarian.
+East Asian Languages & Cultures: The Middle Eastern studies collections librarian has primary responsibility for selecting materials relating to Muslims and Islam in East Asia, and may also collaborate with the East Asia collections librarian.

 History: The Middle Eastern studies and history collections librarians collaborate on selecting materials relating to history and the Middle East.
 Typically, the Middle Eastern collections librarian selects materials on the relationship of history and religion in the Middle East, and the history collections librarian selects materials on other aspects of Middle Eastern history.

 Jewish Studies: The Jewish Studies collections librarian selects materials related to Jews and Judaism in the Middle East; the Middle Eastern collections librarian selects materials on Muslims and Islam in the Middle East.